 Unfortunately, none of these options are possible.
 Our teachers invest a lot of preparation in their courses and need to know how long the course will last and how many students are likely to be in the class each time.
 It is also important to note that we aim to move students along as quickly as possible and if a student regularly misses a class, it will be very difficult for him/her to keep up without holding the majority of the class back.
 Rare absences are not a problem if the student is willing to catch up on material missed.

-Greek course in Portsmouth.
+Swedish course in Galway.

-German course in Derby.
+Spanish course in Newcastle.

-Chinese course in Peterborough.
+Japanese course in Newcastle.